 This hybrid completion technique proved effective, and all 20 stages were stimulated in less than 70 hr of pumping time.
 The ball-activated sliding sleeves provided a high stage count completion solution that reduced the intervention risk at the toe and saved the cost associated with downtime.

 Hydraulically activated toe subs provide an effective and efficient method for initiating stimulation operations in extended-reach laterals.
 Deploying these tools at the toe of a well reduces operational risk associated with the conveyance of wireline or CT in extended-reach laterals.
 The subs enable effective stimulation of the toe stages, while minimizing NPT and expedite completion time to bring wells online faster.
 The hydraulic toe subs and ball-activated technologies provide cost- and time-effective solutions for the lower stages of an extended-reach lateral, whether the application is cemented, open-hole, limited, or single-point entry.
-WORelated Articles
+WO

 - Applying ultra-deep LWD resistivity technology successfully in a SAGD operation (May 2019)